HOW TO APPLY

 Horizon will focus its Maine grantmaking not only on programs aligned with its conservation priorities, but also those which support organizations that serve children, providing in-person or online arts, enrichment, educational, and leadership development opportunities, and those which aim to assure food security and assistance for those most vulnerable during these challenging times.

 Outside of Maine, Horizon grants will support organizations that strive to keep educational opportunities vital and operational by maintaining critical connections through distance learning as well as in person.
 Support will be focused on programs that help children of all ages feel safe, provide meals, and enable them to continue to grow and develop.
 Organizations of interest are ones that demonstrate a deep commitment to protecting families, their communities, and the land that sustains them.

-We wish you, your family, and your community well in this challenging time.
+We wish you, your family, and your community well.

 President, Horizon Foundation, Inc.